carlosdavis/wordpress-plugins/all-in-one-seo-pack/readme.txt

 Some features:

-* Canonical URLs
+* Advanced Canonical URLs
 * Fine tune Page Navigational Links
 * Built-in API so other plugins/themes can access and extend functionality
-* Provides SEO Integration for WP e-Commerce sites
+* ONLY plugin to provide SEO Integration for WP e-Commerce sites
 * Nonce Security
 * Support for CMS-style WordPress installations
 * Automatically optimizes your **titles** for search engines